Food at New Chapel Events

 • If someone has a gluten allergy, that person should make plans to accommodate their needs.

-• If someone has a peanut allergy, and the refined peanut oil in complementary Chik Fil’A might create a concern, that person or family s should plan accordingly.
+• If someone has a peanut allergy, and the refined peanut oil in complementary Chik Fil’A might create a concern, that person or family should plan accordingly.

 • If someone deals with sugar diabetes, they should make plans to accommodate their needs.